dcomtois/summarytools/README.md

 outputs in *RStudio*’s Viewer.
 The `view()` function simply acts as a wrapper around `print.summarytools()`, specifying `method = 'viewer'`.
-When used outside *RStudio*, `method` falls back to “browser” and the report is shown in the system’s default browser.
+When used outside *RStudio*, `method` falls back to “browser” and the report is shown in the default browser.

 ## Using stby() to Ventilate Results